Find A Home

 In this article, Laura Friederich articulates why buying a DCLT home was so timely.

-To be eligible for homeownership, residents must have a total household income of 80% or less of the Area Median Income (AMI) for homeownership in Durham County.
+To be eligible for homeownership, residents must have a total household income of 80% or less of the Area Median Income (AMI) in Durham County.

-• Buyers must qualify for a home mortgage through one of our lending partners – Fifth Third Bank, Union Home Mortgage, Pinnacle Financial Partners, or Intercoastal Mortgage, LLC.
+• Buyers must qualify for a home mortgage through one of our lending partners – North State Bank, Fifth Third Bank, Union Home Mortgage, Pinnacle Financial Partners, or Nine Street Mortgage.
 Feel free to contact DCLT for our lender partners’ information.

-• Buyers are asked to complete a land trust orientation and homebuyer education workshops led by Reinvestment Partners.
+• Buyers must complete a land trust orientation and a HUD-certified homebuyer education course (locally led by DHIC).

 • Submit below if you qualify for a home mortgage and have completed a homebuyer education class.